a CLIMATE of desire

 But be puzzled no longer.

-Written for skeptics and believers alike, A Climate of Desire is an uncommon blend of the provocative (and ignored) ecological wisdom of the ancient writers of the Bible, with contemporary perspectives from sustainability experts and practitioners.
+Written for skeptics and believers alike, A Climate of Desire is an uncommon blend of the provocative (and ignored) ecological wisdom of the writers of the Hebrew-Christian scriptures, with contemporary perspectives from sustainability experts and practitioners.

 As we enter an increasingly agitated virtual age, and what many affirm is a new period of global warming, the path ahead requires us to take a fresh look.
 And it also calls us to reorient our longings and desires.